Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

 where

+is a time-dependent quantity which quantifies how much of the sky signal enters the beam through its sidelobes.

-A precise evaluation of the correction terms in Eq.~\ref{eq:skyMapCorrectedForSL} would require detailed simulations, which have not been performed yet.
-An approximate estimate of $\phi_D$ can be obtained by taking average values of the convolutions involved in its definition.
-We have computed the convolution of the sidelobes with the dipole from sample {\tt GRASP} full beams, leading to $\phi_D \approx 0.15\,\%$.
+A precise evaluation of the correction terms $\phi_D$ and $\phi_\mathrm{sky}$ in Eq.~\ref{eq:skyMapCorrectedForSL} requires detailed simulations.
+We have performed such calculations for $\phi_D$ by computing the convolution of the sidelobes with the dipole from sample {\tt GRASP} full beams, leading to $\phi_D \approx 0.15\,\%$ (see Fig.~\ref{fig:phiD}).
 The term $\phi_\mathrm{sky}$ requires a full convolution of a sky model with the full beam, and it is frequency dependent.
-We performed a simulation for a 70\,GHz channel and found values for $\phi_\mathrm{sky}$ ranging between 0.05\,\% to 0.2\,\% throughout a full survey.
+We performed a simulation for a 70\,GHz channel, projected the values of $\phi_\mathrm{sky}$ on a map and found values ranging between 0.05\,\% to 0.2\,\% throughout a full survey.
 In conclusion, the correction terms $\phi_\mathrm{sky}$ and $\phi_D$ are of the same order, within 0.2\,\%, and they tend to cancel out in Eq.~\ref{eq:skyMapCorrectedForSL}.
 Given that the relative uncertainties on both terms are large, we do not correct for them in the data and estimate a residual uncertainty of $0.2\,\%$ in the gain.
 This uncertainty is included in our overall estimated calibration uncertainty.